 Employment is contingent upon passing NCLEX and obtaining a registered nurse license in the State of Colorado and pre employment requirements.

-Please apply directly to a Clinical Nurse I position, and attach resume and cover letter (in that order) in one document.
+Please apply directly to a Clinical Nurse I position.
 Address the following in your resume and/or cover letter:

 - Volunteer experience or community work in which you have participated